 Less than 8 miles away in Ellenton, the Ellenton Prime Outlets (5461 Factory Shops Blvd., accessible from I-75) is where to shop for deals from major brands.
 Among the 130 shops are Nike Factory Stores and Saks Fifth Avenue Off 5th.
 Phone the shopping center at (941) 723-1150.

 Things to DoDE SOTO NATIONAL MEMORIAL see place listing

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

-Members save up to 10% and earn Honors points when booking AAA rates!Hampton Inn & Suites Bradenton Downtown Historic District
+Members save up to 10% and earn Honors points when booking AAA/CAA rates!Hampton Inn & Suites Bradenton Downtown Historic District

 309 10th St W. Bradenton, FL 34205